ietf-wg-asdf/SDF/sdf.md

   qualities that are likely to enjoy wide use and can make good use of their conciseness.

-The "Quality Name Prefixes" registry starts out as in
+The "Quality Names" registry starts out as in
 {{tab-quality-names}}; all references for these initial entries are to RFC XXXX and all change controllers are given as "IETF"".